|

 you may also be able to process a payment from your bank account to

-your wireless account as needed or setup recurring monthly payments.
+your wireless account manually as you need it, or setup recurring

 This could be convenient to make sure that you never run out